Jan Moir Reveals Angelina Jolie’s Dark Side, Is She Against Her?

 Jan Moir currently works for the Daily Mail as a British newspaper columnist, having previously worked for The Daily Telegraph and The Observer newspapers.
 She has won several awards in the journalism industry such as the “Lynda Lee-Potter award” for the outstanding woman journalist of the year and the British Press Awards “Interviewer of the Year” to name a few.

 If some are known for having a harsh tongue, then Jan is someone who has a harsh mind.
 She is recognized for not sugarcoating her words and firing her blow on someone popular.
-Remember, that comment she made against Katherine Jenkins of being a fame-hungry attention seeker for wearing makeup while running in the London Marathon or calling the Dutch Cyclist Marianne Vos “some bitch from Holland”?
+Remember, that comment she made against Katherine Jenkins of being a fame-hungry attention seeker for wearing makeup while running in the London Marathon or calling the Dutch Cyclist Marianne Vos “some b**ch from Holland”?
 This woman is not someone that you should deal with so easily unless you want to get some third-degree burn from her.

-Recently, she has gotten under fire for Angelina Jolie’s supposedly angelic attitude and the BBC news’ lack of an outstanding interview with the actress.
+Recently, she has come under fire for Angelina Jolie’s supposedly angelic attitude and the BBC News’ lack of an outstanding interview with the actress.

 BBC’s not so spectacular interview with Angelina Jolie, says Jan Moir

-BBC News Journalist Yalda Hakim had the opportunity to do a one-on-one interview with Angelina Jolie in a forest clearing in Cambodia and their meeting will be aired on Sunday’s News At Ten.
+BBC News journalist Yalda Hakim had the opportunity to do a one-on-one interview with Angelina Jolie in a forest clearing in Cambodia and their meeting will be aired on Sunday’s News At Ten.
 The two women were barefooted as they sat cross-legged on a mattress, facing each other—not like any typical interview scene.

 Miss Hakim opened their discussion with Angelina’s new movie, First They Killed My Father, the first film the Hollywood star directed which is all about child abuse and the Cambodian massacre under the Khmer Rouge regime in the 1970s.
 Jolie then focused on her humanitarian vows and her concern for every individual’s welfare suffering from the cruelties of the world.